tableau/connector-plugin-sdk/docs/design.md

 - TeradataDialect
 - VerticaDialect

+### Should I create a dialect definition file?
+You don’t need a dialect definition file if your connector uses the same SQL dialect as the connector it’s based on, such as mysql_odbc.
+However, to make changes to an existing Tableau dialect or define a new dialect, you’ll need a new dialect definition file.
+For more information, see [Create a Tableau Dialect Definition (TDD) File]({{ site.baseurl }}/docs/dialect).

 ## Setting connection capabilities

 Tableau capabilities are Boolean settings you can use to tune many aspects of your connector behavior.